DavidAce/DMRG/README.md

 ### Minimum Requirements
 The following software is required to build the project:
  - C++ compiler with support for c++17 standard.
-Tested with
+Tested with both
     - GNU GCC version >= 7
     - Clang version >= 5.0).
  - Fortran compiler.
-Tested with GNU GFORTRAN version >= 7.
+Tested with GNU GFORTRAN version >= 4.
+This is only needed to install libraries from source, see below.
  - CMake version >= 3.7

 ### Optional Requirements